 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
 Click on System, click on Spanning Tree, and click on Instance. - 3.
-View your MSTP instance information. - MSTI ID Specifies the instance to which the VLAN is assigned. - Internal Root Cost - Root Port Indicates the selected instance's root port. - Regional Root Bridge - Designated Bridge Displays the ID of the bridge that connects the link or shared LAN to the root. - Instance Priority Specifies the selected spanning tree instance device priority.
+View your MSTP instance information. - MSTI ID Specifies the instance to which the VLAN is assigned. - Internal Root Cost Indicates cost of forwarding packets to specified ports when an interface is selected within a STP instance. - Root Port Indicates the selected instance's root port. - Regional Root Bridge Displays the ID of the Regional Internal Root Bridge. - Designated Bridge Displays the ID of the bridge that connects the link or shared LAN to the root. - Instance Priority Specifies the selected spanning tree instance device priority.
 The field range is 0-61440.
 The field default is 32768.